 Another fascinating company we visited was a supermarket chain which is the only retailer with a position competitive to Walmart.
 It has tremendous growth opportunity, as it has 70% of the sales area yet only 30% of the sales that Walmart has.
 In addition to completing a transformational program over the past six years, of which the company is now starting to see the fruits, it recently acquired a chain of stores focused on the middle-to-upper income segment which the firm is hoping to learn and benefit from.

-Some of our investments focus on countries investors do not like.
+Some of the fund's investments focus on countries investors do not like.
 Turkey seems to have been one of these over the past couple of years.
 The country has its share of political and economic troubles, but the continued depressed state also depresses equity and currency valuations, unearthing interesting opportunities.
 Thus, we visited Istanbul again in August and got to visit both new and old companies.

-One of the most interesting targets we invested in two years ago was a Turkish electrical outfitter.
+One of the most interesting targets the fund invested in two years ago was a Turkish electrical outfitter.
 The company was well-positioned to complete complex projects but was now also winning metro line outfitting contracts.
 The firm has in fact quadrupled its earnings over the last two years, and our last week’s meeting with the CEO and CFO made us believe it was still in a good position to win more business.
 There will be at least hundreds of kilometers more of metro lines.
 Many of the other companies from last week dealing with anything from detergents to air conditioning units also convinced us of their fair potential, and we are still investigating them.

 Egypt has 900,000 marriages per year.
 Why does this matter?
 It matters because if you are Egyptian and getting married you are expected to move away from home, and if you don’t own a home you are viewed as incomplete.
 This in turn affects residential developers.
 Rising demand and prices have put these companies in a strong position where earnings have nearly tripled in the last year alone.
 We met several Egyptian developers in September and have so far invested in the most interesting one.
 Infrastructure, power, and export businesses seem to have strong potential as well.
 Overall, the country seems to be overcoming the short-term pain of a massive devaluation and reform programs.